 Head to the middle of the city to explore Parque Natural Metropolitano, a jungle oasis with hiking trails, expansive views and roaming mammals and reptiles.
 Cruise to Panama City to trek the Titi Monkey Trail to catch a breathtaking view of the city and the canal from a 150-metre-high lookout.
 You may even be able to spot titi monkeys, sloths, deer, iguanas and tortoises along the way.

 Panamanian food is best enjoyed in a typical fonda, the small and affordable diners found all over the city.
 Feast on a bowl of sancocho (meat and vegetable stew), patacones (plantain patties) or arroz con gandules (pigeon pea rice) to taste what makes Panama City so special.

-You can shop just about anywhere when you visit Panama City, but you'll find the best specialty stores in Casco Viejo.
-With your Panama City cruise, head to El Farol for a wide range of traditional Panama hats, to Reprosa for local art and jewelry, or to La Ronda for Embera baskets made in the Darien forest.
+You can shop just about anywhere when you visit Panama City, but you'll find the best speciality stores in Casco Viejo.
+With your Panama City cruise, head to El Farol for a wide range of traditional Panama hats, to Reprosa for local art and jewellery, or to La Ronda for Embera baskets made in the Darien forest.